Alumni@RAS – Ihit Singh

 More often, it was my time in RAS spent along with my friends that made me miss high school life.
 Having teachers who would support and counsel any of my worries helped me progress and transition from a high schooler to a young adult.
 The countless memories I have of RAS keeps me going in my military service right now.

 “Who was your favorite teacher in the school, and why?”

 There is not one teacher that I would call my favorite.
 All of them, including the staff, were continually helping me learn in class, and I enjoyed the time I spent with them.
-However, for my future career choice of becoming a doctor, this was largely influenced by Ms. Welsh, my Biology teacher, and Mr. Kho, my AP Statistics teacher.
+However, my future career choice of becoming a doctor, was largely influenced by Ms. Welsh, my Biology teacher, and Mr. Kho, my AP Statistics teacher.
 These two built unto me a deeper understanding of science and life skills that I appreciate today, especially in my military service.